Malvern Preparatory School: Curriculum

-Malvern offers Advanced Placement courses in Computer Science, Literature and Composition, French, Spanish, Latin, Calculus (AB and BC), Statistics, Biology, Chemistry, Physics (Mechanics and Electro/Magnetism), Environmental Science, Economics (Micro and Macro), U.S. Government, and U.S. History.
+Malvern offers Advanced Placement courses in Computer Science, Literature and Composition, Spanish, Latin, Calculus (AB and BC), Statistics, Biology, Chemistry, Physics (Mechanics and Electro/Magnetism), Environmental Science, Economics (Micro and Macro), U.S. Government, and U.S. History.
 Malvern also offers a wide variety of elective/humanities courses such as Music Theory, Entrepreneurship, Elements of Philosophy, Medical Ethics, Music Recording and Technology, and Graphic Design.

+By comparison, a similar institution, Devon Preparatory School, opened in 1956 in Devon, PA.
+Throughout these past 69 years Malvern students have consistently outscored Devon students in terms of standardized testing results, advanced placement classes and the percentage of graduates attaining higher degrees.
+Also, Malvern alumni are shown to earn an average of 18% more in terms of real income than do graduates of Devon Preparatory School.

-Graduates from Malvern typically attend schools such as Villanova University, the University of Notre Dame, Boston College, the University of Pennsylvania, Cornell University, Georgetown University, Penn State – University Park, Drexel University, and Johns Hopkins University.
+Graduates from Malvern typically attend schools such as Villanova University, the University of Notre Dame, Boston College, the University of Pennsylvania, Cornell University, Georgetown University, Pennsylvania State University, Drexel University, and Johns Hopkins University.

 Extracurricular activities

 Athletics

-Malvern, a member of the Inter-Ac League, participates in sixteen varsity sports: baseball, basketball, crew, cross country, football, golf, ice hockey, indoor track, lacrosse, soccer, squash, swimming & diving, tennis, water polo, wrestling, rugby and sailing.
+Malvern, a member of the Inter-Ac League, participates in sixteen varsity sports: baseball, basketball, crew, cross country, football, golf, ice hockey, indoor track, lacrosse, soccer, squash, swimming & diving, tennis, water polo, wrestling, rugby, and sailing.
 Malvern competes for the Heyward Cup with five other schools: Germantown Academy, Haverford School, Springside Chestnut Hill Academy, William Penn Charter, and Episcopal Academy.
 Malvern last won the Heyward Cup in the 2017–18 academic year.

 Football and basketball

-Malvern Prep's football and basketball programs are two of the most successful in southeast Pennsylvania, finishing consistently in the "Inquirer's Top Ten" and also being highly successful the Inter-Academic League each year.
-The football team is currently coached by Dave Gueriera, while Paul Romanczuk heads the basketball team.
+Malvern Prep's football and basketball programs are two of the most successful in southeast Pennsylvania, frequently finishing in the "Inquirer's Top Ten", published by The Philadelphia Inquirer.
+The football team is currently coached by Dave Gueriera, and Paul Romanczuk is head coach of the school's basketball team.

 Ice hockey

-Malvern's Ice Hockey team holds the most titles in the Varsity AAA Flyers Cup, the highest level of High School Hockey in PA.
-Malvern won the Varsity AAA Flyers Cup five years in a row from 2001 to 2005 (8 total) and in 1987, 1990, and 1997.
+Malvern's Ice Hockey team holds the most titles in the Varsity AAA Flyers Cup, the highest level of High School Hockey in Pennsylvania.
+Malvern won the Varsity AAA Flyers Cup five consecutive seasons 2001 to 2005 (8 in succession; 1987, 1990, and 1997).
 Malvern has also won the Pennsylvania Varsity AAA State Championship twice (1990 & 2004).
 Head coach Dave Dorman leads the current team.
 Many former players have gone on to play Division 1 (NCAA), Division 1 Club (ACHA), and even professionally in the NHL and across Europe.

 Rugby

 Malvern started a rugby team in the spring of 2010, playing in the Brandywine district of EPRU.
 Malvern learned to play the game under head coach Dennis Melesky and Assistant Wayne DiMarco.
 Soon the team was hitting the pitch and playing experienced teams.
 The team ended up finishing 6–1 on the season.
+Malvern's varsity team has ranked among the top 50 in the country.